 - Educate students, consumers, and professionals in mental health, education, and primary care

-- $155.5+ million in external funding since 2010 from sources including the National Institutes of Health, Institution of Education Sciences, National Science Foundation, The Children’s Trust and the State of Florida
+- $81.4 million in external funding during the 2021 fiscal year from sources including the National Institutes of Health, Institution of Education Sciences, National Science Foundation, The Children’s Trust and the State of Florida.

-- 16 awards given to our faculty in the 2020 fiscal year for research excellence from groups including the National Institute on Drug Abuse, American Psychological Society and American Psychological Association.
+- 10 awards given to our faculty in the 2021 fiscal year for research excellence.

 We want to equip everyone with the knowledge and tools to support children and families everywhere through every life stage.
 Our resources are a starting point.
 Browse downloadable resources below, or browse video presentations and trainings created by FIU and the Society of Clinical Child and Adolescent Psychology, co-sponsored by The Children’s Trust.

 - ADHD: What Parents and Teachers Should Know